icolf/NewFoodNutrientsFromAzreDevops/README.md

 To continue the process of decoupling controllers from _context_ calls, I needed a __UnitOfWork__ class which contains references (public properties) to all the repositories.
 This class _"UnitOfWork"_, will also contains a Complete() method, which calls the SaveChanges method of EF to persist all changes made to all entities in a transaction.
 In other words, now the controller don't need to make any direct call to context _("context.SaveChanges()" )_ instead it'll be calling _unitOFWork.RepositoryName.Complete().

 Now I can apply the __Dependecy Inversion Principle__ to totally decouple controllers from Entity Framework context.
 So, I extracted interfaces from each Repository and from my UnitOfWork classes.
 Next I configured Ninject _(IoC for Dependency Injection)_ to inject to the controller's constructor a concrete class of IUnitOfWork interface.
+#### Frontend
+In this area I used the __Immediately Invoked Function Expression__ pattern to be able of modularizing my knockOutjs view models and other objects.
+This pattern permitts a better separation of cerns as you can see in _scripts\app\_ folders in this solution.
+I have also integrated some Bootstrap.css classes' overwitting to have a standard look of all pages in the project using some LESS commands as you can see in Site.LESS file in the _content_ folder of this solution.
 #### Definitions And References
 > __Repository Pattern__
 > Mediates between the domain and data maping layers using a collection-like interface for accessing domain objects.